dimakatsoseleb/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints the type of the named iamafile.The file iamafile will be in the /tmp directory when we will run your script
+Create a symbolic link to /bin/ls, named _ls_.The symbolic link should be created in the current working directory.